slavahatnuke/kafka-rest-scalability/README.md

 ```

 - What do you think is it ok that consumer reads multiple partitions at once?
-if when we use `"auto.commit.enable": "false"`.
+when we use `"auto.commit.enable": "false"`.
 Seems it could be the issue.

 - **6/ Create CURL consumer #2**
-It creates consumer instance and subscribe topic `jsontest`.
+- It creates consumer instance and subscribe topic `jsontest`.
 Kafka REST 2 port: `28082`

 ```bash